This office handles legal issues facing the County including drafting ordinances, leases, deeds, rights of way and any other legal matters.

-Michael Frue is the Senior Staff Attorney and serves as the principal legal advisor to the Board of Commissioners.
+Michael Frue is the Senior Staff Attorney and serves as a legal advisor to the Board of Commissioners.
 Mr. Frue is an Asheville High School graduate and earned his undergraduate degree at the University of North Carolina at Chapel Hill and Juris Doctorate degree from Campbell University School of Law.
 Mr. Frue joined Buncombe County Government in 2000 as the Tax Attorney for the County’s Tax Office handling tax foreclosures, Board of Equalization and Review and NC Property Tax Commission matters.
-In 2005, Mr. Frue became the Associate County Attorney for Buncombe County and was appointed Senior Staff Attorney in 2009.
+In 2005, Mr. Frue became the Associate County Attorney for Buncombe County and was appointed Senior Staff Attorney in 2013.

-Prior to joining Buncombe County, Mr. Frue was self employed as a local attorney focusing primarily on residential and commercial real estate, estate and probate and civil litigation matters.
+Prior to joining Buncombe County, Mr. Frue was self-employed as a local attorney focusing primarily on residential and commercial real estate, estate and probate and civil litigation matters.
 Mr. Frue is a member of the 28th Judicial District Bar for the State of North Carolina and a member of the North Carolina Association of County Attorneys.

 Hours of Operation: